 Seasonal Access Information

 While accessible year-round, the pool can be crowded at times, especially on weekends and holidays.
 If possible, visiting during the week is ideal.
 Please note that during inclement winter weather the BLM often gates (closes) the access road.

 Whitmore Hot Springs Map

 From Mammoth Lakes:

 Take Highway 395 south to Benton Crossing.
 Turn left, then continue for about 3 miles, passing two cattle ranges.
-After the second cattle range, you will go down a moderate hill, when you get to the bottom turn left onto a small dirt road and follow it for approximately 300 meters until reaching a marked parking area.
-Whitmore Hot Springs is just over 100 feet up the small hill.
+After the second cattle range, you will go down a moderate hill, when you get to the bottom turn left onto a small dirt road and follow it until reaching a marked parking area.
+Whitmore Hot Springs is just over 100 feet up a small hill.

 Whitmore Hot Spring Soak Stats:

-Season: All (access road may be closed during winter)
+Season: All (access roads may be closed during winter)